 See a Pain Expert

-If you have chronic pain -- and treatment isn't helping enough -- you need to see an expert.
+If you have chronic pain -- and treatment isn't helping enough -- you may need to see an expert.
 Unlike other doctors, pain specialists are focused on one thing: relieving pain.
-Take a few days to learn more about pain specialists and how to find one.
+Take some time to learn more about pain specialists and how to find one.

 Why a Pain Expert?

-If your primary doctor can't seem to control your pain, a pain specialist can help.
+If your primary doctor can't seem to control your pain, a pain specialist may help.

 Chronic pain isn't just a symptom, it's a condition in its own right.
 Think of it like any chronic disease, such as diabetes or high blood pressure.
 Just as you may need to see a cardiologist for heart problems, you may need to see a pain specialist for hard-to-treat pain.